What happens when the maintenance team is the only one that cares about maintenance?

 There might not be a more common, or truer, saying in the world of sports than, “Defense wins championships.”

 But a lot of these losses can be avoided with total productive maintenance.
-Total productive maintenance (TPM) is a defence-first mentality for business.
+Total productive maintenance (TPM) is a defense-first mentality for business.
 The work order process is one of the cornerstones of this strategy.
 This article will explore how to create and optimize that process with TPM in mind.

 What is total productive maintenance: A brief primer on TPM